eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 __Multiple allowed:__ Yes

 ### FLOW_CONTEXT
-This link type is not related to activity linking, but is mentioned here is it could be confused with the CONTEXT link type.
-The FLOW_CONTEXT identifies the flow context of the event, e.g. which product, project, track or version this event is applicable to.
+This link type is not related to activity linking, but is mentioned here as it could be confused with the CONTEXT link type.
+A FLOW_CONTEXT link points at an [EiffelFlowContextDefinedEvent](../eiffel-vocabulary/EiffelFlowContextDefinedEvent.md) which provides additional metadata about for example the program or track that the event is emitted for and thus doesn't describe relationships between activities.

 __Required:__ No
 __Legal sources:__ Any